-We have audited the financial statements of EFES Insurance Closed Joint Stock Company (the "Company"), which comprise the statement of financial position as of 31 December 2023, and the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the period starting from 25 July 2023 until 31 December 2023, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of EFES Insurance Closed Joint Stock Company (the "Company"), which comprise the statement of financial position as at 31 December 2024, and the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of material accounting policies.

-In our opinion, the accompanying financial statements give a true and fair view of the financial position of the as of 31 December 2023 and of its financial performance and its cash flows for the period starting from 25 July 2023 until 31 December 2023 in accordance with International Financial Reporting Standards ("IFRSs").
+In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Company as at 31 December 2024 and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards ("IFRSs").